-A child or young person has SEND if they have a learning difficulty or disability whichcalls for special educational provision to be made for him or her.
+A child or young person has SEND if they have a learning difficulty or disability, which calls for special educational provisions to be made for them.

-A child of compulsory school age or a young person has a learning difficulty if he orshe:
+A child of compulsory school age or a young person has a learning difficulty if they:

-- (a) Has a significantly greater difficulty in learning than the majority of others of the same age; or - (b) Has a disability, which prevents or hinders him/her from making use of facilities of a kind generally provided for others of the same age in mainstream schools or post-16 institutions.
-SEN Code of Practice (2015, pg.16)
+- (a) Has a significantly greater difficulty in learning than the majority of others of the same age; or - (b) Has a disability which prevents or hinders them from using facilities generally provided for others of the same age in mainstream schools or post-16 institutions.
+SEN Code of Practice (2015, pg.
+16)

-Definition of disability
+Definition of Disability

-Many children and young people who have SEN may have a disability under the Equality Act 2010 - that is '...a physical or mental impairment which has a long-term and substantial adverse effect on their ability to carry out normal day-to-day activities'.
-This definition provides a relatively low threshold and includes more children than many realise: 'long-term' is defined as 'a year or more' and 'substantial' is defined as 'more than minor or trivial'.
-This definition includes sensory impairments such as those affecting sight or hearing, and long-term health conditions such as asthma, diabetes, epilepsy, and cancer.
-Children and young people with such conditions do not necessarily have SEN, but there is a significant overlap between disabled children and young people and those with SEN. Where adisabled child or young person requires special educational provision they will also be covered by the SEN definition.
-SEN Code of Practice (2015, pg.)
+Many children and young people who have SEN may have a disability under the Equality Act 2010 - that is, '...a physical or mental impairment which has a long-term and substantial adverse effect on their ability to conduct normal day-to-day activities'.
+This definition provides a relatively low threshold and includes more children than many realise: 'long-term' is defined as a year or more, and 'substantial' is defined as 'more than minor or trivial.'
+This definition includes sensory impairments, such as those affecting sight or hearing, and long-term health conditions, such as asthma, diabetes, epilepsy, and cancer.
+Children and young people with such conditions do not necessarily have SEN, but there is a significant overlap between disabled children and young people and those with SEN. Where a disabled child or young person requires special educational provision, they will also be covered by the SEN definition.
+SEN Code of Practice (2015)